The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: A CG-based branch-and-cut algorithm for ISDPs

 which can be solved using a B\&B algorithm.
 Whenever an integer point $\hat{\bold{x}}$ is found in the branching tree, it is verified whether $\bold{C} - \sum_{i = 1}^m\bold{A_i}\hat{x}_i \succeq \mathbf{0}$ is satisfied.
 If so, the solution is feasible for $(D_{ISDP})$ and provides a possibly better lower bound to prune other nodes in the tree.
 If not, then $\langle \bold{C} - \sum_{i =1}^m \bold{A_i}\hat{x}_i, \bold{dd}^\top \rangle < 0$ where $\bold{d}$ is a normalized eigenvector corresponding to the smallest eigenvalue of $\bold{C} - \sum_{i =1}^m \bold{A_i}\hat{x}_i$.
 This leads to the following valid constraint for $(D_{ISDP})$:

 which separates $\bold{\hat{x}}$ from $P$.
-Now the algorithm adds to $\mathcal{F}$ a cut of type \eqref{psdcut:standard} to cut off the current point and continues the branching scheme using this additional constraint.
+Now, the algorithm adds to $\mathcal{F}$ a cut of type \eqref{psdcut:standard} to cut off the current point and continues the branching scheme using this additional constraint.
 This process is iterated until the optimality of a solution for $(D_{ISDP})$ is guaranteed by the B\&B procedure.

-Among all dual matrices $\bold{U} \in \mathcal{S}^n_+$, it follows from the Rayleigh principle that $\langle \bold{C} - \sum_{i = 1}^m \bold{A_i} \hat{x}_i , \bold{U} \rangle$ is minimized by taking $\bold{U} = \bold{dd}^\top$ with $\bold{d}$ as defined above.
+It follows from the Rayleigh principle that $\langle \bold{C} - \sum_{i = 1}^m \bold{A_i} \hat{x}_i , \bold{U} \rangle$ is minimized by taking $\bold{U} = \bold{dd}^\top$ with $\bold{d}$ as defined above.
 In that sense, the cut \eqref{psdcut:standard} is the strongest cut with respect to violation in the PSD constraint.
 However, this type of separator ignores the fact that an optimal solution is also integer.
-In fact, the current point $\hat{\bold{x}}$ is separated from $P$, whereas ideally we want to separate it from $P_I$.
 We now propose an alternative stronger separator based on the CG procedure that exploits both the PSD and the integrality constraint.